What does TPD mean?

-TPD is a term used to describe a serious injury or illness that leaves a person unable to work on a long-term or indefinite basis.
+TPD stands for total and permanent disability.
+That TPD meaning, in an insurance context, refers to a serious injury or illness that leaves a person unable to work on a long-term or indefinite basis.

 When a person is considered to be permanently disabled, they may be able to claim TPD insurance benefits through their superannuation fund.
 This is a lump sum payment that can help them to maintain their quality of life.

 The specific TPD definition varies between insurers, but having an experienced lawyer on your side helps.
-Generally you must be working at the time of your disablement and be assessed by a medical practitioner as unable to return to work in any capacity to be eligible for TBD benefits.
+Generally, you must be working at the time of your disablement and be assessed by a medical practitioner as unable to return to work in any capacity to be eligible for TPD benefits.

 In Australia, TPD is commonly defined as an injury or illness that results in a person being unable to work in their usual occupation or any other form of employment for which they are reasonably suited by training, education or experience.